jericson/talavera/README.md

 ## Components

-Print [the cards](cards.pdf) double-sided (long edge) on card stock or single-sided to put in card sleeves.
+Print [the cards](cards.pdf) double-sided on card stock or single-sided to put in card sleeves.

 One side represents an **order card**.
 Each of the four colors has a number, which represents the customer's order for that type of tile.